Teen-CS-Network/.github/CODE_OF_CONDUCT.md

-# Teenage Programmers Code of Conduct
+# Teen CS Network Code of Conduct

 ## Introduction

 We are dedicated to providing a welcoming and inclusive environment for everyone.
 This Code of Conduct outlines our expectations for participant behavior and the consequences for unacceptable behavior.
-We invite all those who participate in Teenage Programmers to help us create a safe and positive experience for everyone.
+We invite all those who participate in Teen CS Network to help us create a safe and positive experience for everyone.

 ## Our Standards